AD&D vs Critical Illness Insurance: Don't Mix These Up

 For the main guide in this series, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 Price accidental death coverage here: https://instantquotes.instabrain.io/ Note: This page is for general information only (not legal or tax advice).
 Coverage, terms, and availability vary by state and are subject to underwriting.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+Educational purposes only; this is not professional legal, medical, or tax guidance.
+Every carrier's pricing and terms are subject to their underwriting standards and state-specific rules.

 Frequently Asked Questions